Michael Reiziger: International

 Reiziger made his debut for the Netherlands national team on 12 October 1994, against Norway.
 He played for his country at the UEFA Euro 1996, 1998 FIFA World Cup, Euro 2000 and Euro 2004, retiring from international play after the latter.

 Shortly after signing for PSV, Reiziger said he would consider playing for the Netherlands again if the opportunity arose, but he was never recalled again, totalling 72 appearances in ten years.

 Coaching career

 After retiring, Reiziger settled in Barcelona.
 He later went on to coach Sparta Rotterdam at youth level and, subsequently and successively, acted as assistant to Gert Kruys and Alex Pastoor.

 On 20 June 2017, Reiziger returned to Ajax as manager of the reserves who competed in the Eerste Divisie, replacing Marcel Keizer.
 In his first season in charge he led the squad to the league title, but they were ineligible for promotion.
 He also acted as interim for the first team during one match after the dismissal of Keizer, defeating Willem II 3–1 at home.

 He was the assistant coach of Ajax’ first team, from 2019 until 2023.Since 2023 he is the manager of Netherlands under 21 team.

 Personal life

 Reiziger's son, Gabriël (born 2005), also came through the Ajax youth system.
-He plays in 2025 for PEC Zwolle.
+He plays in 2026 for PEC Zwolle, with his contract expiring in June, 2028.